Habitus Living: Tell us about your background

 What’s something you wished you had known before setting out on this career path?

-How does art play in your home?
+How does art play into your work and your home?

 What was the first piece of art you bought?